bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_1-Class-Components/Objects/Understanding.md

 #### Answer:   (A)

-- Hints: The state object is where you store property values that belongs to the component.
+- Hints: (A)  The state object is where you store property values that belongs to the component.
 Props are values that are passed into a component from a parent.

 ## Question 7